 Financial aid is a grant that bridges the gap between the demonstrated need of a family and the tuition and fees required to enroll at Nichols School.
-Approximately 31% of our families receive assistance through our financial aid program.
+Approximately 40% of our families receive assistance through our financial aid program.
 The School expects parents, both custodial and non-custodial, to make every effort possible to meet the cost of their child’s education.
-Parents should request financial assistance only after they have pursued other options.

 All awards are granted on the basis of demonstrated need.
-To determine need, we have enlisted the help of the School and Student Service program by the National Association of Independent Schools (NAIS).
-NAIS's SSS does not decide whether financial assistance will be given or how much to give.
-Rather, SSS provides a need-based financial aid analysis service.
-SSS provides the School with a report based on your submission of income and expenses.
-The report will include a recommendation of what a family should reasonably contribute toward tuition.
-The difference between this amount and a student's anticipated tuition and fees is the amount of demonstrated need.
-We do our best to meet 80% to 100% of the need established.
+To determine need, we have enlisted the help of the Clarity - our Financial Aid Application software.
+Clarity does not decide whether financial assistance will be given or how much to give, however it provides a need-based financial aid analysis service.
+Clarity provides schools with a report based on your financial profile accounting for your income, expenses, assets, and debt.
+The report will include a recommendation of what a family should reasonably be able to contribute toward tuition.
+The difference between this amount and Nichols' tuition is the amount of demonstrated need.
+We do our best to meet 80% to 100% of a family's demonstrated need.

 At Nichols, we do our best to accommodate all requests for financial aid.
 However, due to a limited budget, most financial aid awards are granted at the 5th and 9th grade entry points.
 Because returning students are prioritized when allocating awards, new candidates applying at other grade levels, who are eligible for assistance, may be placed in a wait pool until funding becomes available.

 All households responsible for the child are expected to contribute to the child's education.
 It is up to all parties involved to communicate and participate in good faith toward these responsibilities.
-Each household must complete a SSS application, and the partner's income must be reported.
-Verification documents from all parties (Federal and State taxes and W2s or any other proof of income) must also be submitted to SSS for the application to be considered complete.
+Each household must complete the Clarity application, and the partner's income must be reported.
+Verification documents from all parties (Federal and State taxes and W2s or any other proof of income) are collected through Clarity for the application to be considered complete.
 While we do not hold a stepparent (or live-in partner) directly responsible for tuition, we recognize that this additional income contributes to running the household.
 Since a determination of need considers the entire financial picture, this information is necessary.

 In the interest of equity, if one parent elects to stay at home and not seek employment, the Committee may impute a basic income based on minimum wage for the non-working parent.
 (An exception may be made if the parent is at home caring for a non-school age child or an elderly parent.)

-The net home equity on a second home or investment real estate (e.g. rental property) should be reported as an asset on the SSS form.
+The net home equity on a second home or investment real estate (e.g. rental property) should be reported as an asset on the Clarity calculation.

 Generally, rental property is reported as an investment asset, not a business asset.
 To qualify as a business asset, the rental property would have to be a part of a formal business that provides additional services.
 Rental property and the income or loss of income derived from this venture will be considered in the need-based formula.